wbing520/ai-performance-engineering/README.md

 ## About This Repo

 AI Systems Performance Engineering code, tooling, and resources for the O'Reilly book covering GPU optimization, distributed training, inference scaling, and full-stack performance tuning for modern AI workloads.

 [![O'Reilly Book](img/ai_sys_perf_engg_cover_cheetah_sm.png)](https://www.amazon.com/Systems-Performance-Engineering-Optimizing-Algorithms/dp/B0F47689K8/)

 > **O'Reilly Book – Fall 2025**
 > [Available on Amazon](https://www.amazon.com/Systems-Performance-Engineering-Optimizing-Algorithms/dp/B0F47689K8/)

-### AI Systems Performance Engineering Checklist
+### AI Systems Performance Engineering Book
+Modern AI systems demand more than raw FLOPs—they need goodput‑driven, profile‑first engineering across hardware, software, and algorithms.
+This hands‑on guide shows how to turn GPUs, interconnects, and runtime stacks into efficient, reliable training and inference pipelines.

+You’ll learn to diagnose real bottlenecks with Nsight and PyTorch profilers, squeeze bandwidth and memory, and use compiler stacks (PyTorch + OpenAI Triton) to craft high‑impact kernels.
+On the serving side, master high‑throughput inference with vLLM/SGLang, TensorRT‑LLM, and NVIDIA Dynamo—including disaggregated prefill/decode and paged KV cache—then scale across racks without blowing the budget.

+Using a hands‑on, empirical methodology with case studies, profiling data, this book is useful for AI/ML engineers, systems engineers, researchers, and platform teams building or operating training/inference at scale.
+The book contains thousands of lines of PyTorch and CUDA C++ code examples for modern NVIDIA GPUs.

+* Profile for goodput, not just utilization—use Nsight Systems/Compute and the PyTorch profiler to find the real stall points.

+* Exploit memory & bandwidth—optimize layouts, caching, and data movement to feed the GPU continuously.

+* Tune with compilers—leverage the PyTorch compiler stack and Triton to generate high‑impact kernels without C++ boilerplate.

+* Scale training sanely—apply parallelism strategies (DP, FSDP, TP, PP, CP, and MoE) and overlap computation/communication to minimize bubbles.

+* Serve trillion parameter models efficiently—use vLLM, SGLang, TensorRT‑LLM and NVIDIA Dynamo with disaggregated prefill/decode and KV‑cache movement.

+* Reduce cost per token—engineer for performance‑per‑watt and throughput per dollar, not just peak speed.

+* Adopt AI‑assisted optimization—let AI help synthesize and tune kernels as systems outgrow manual tweaking

+* Ship with confidence—apply the 175+ item checklist to reproduce wins and prevent regressions across teams.

+### 175+ Item Performance Checklist

-The book ships with a **175+ item performance checklist** covering the entire
+The book ships with a **175+ item performance checklist** that captures field‑tested optimizations covering the entire lifecycle.
+You can apply these immediately:
-lifecycle:

 - ✅ Performance tuning mindset and cost optimization
 - ✅ Reproducibility and documentation best practices